anup-an/library-api/README.md

 # About the app
 This is a full-stack library web application built using React and Django frameworks.
-The data of books is taken from https://www.kaggle.com/datasets/thedevastator/comprehensive-overview-of-52478-goodreads-best-b .
 The application is deployed to digitalocean using digitalocean kubernetes service (DOKS) and the deployment is managed using Terraform.
 The application can be accessed at https://www.bookslibrary.app .

 # Table of contents
 - [About the app](#about-the-app)